Skip to content

 Trading fees comparison

-For limit order traders, the math is even more dramatic.
-MEXC's 0% maker fee means every limit order is free, regardless of size or volume.
-A trader placing $3 million in monthly limit orders pays $0 on MEXC versus $600 on Bybit (0.02% maker).
-This makes MEXC the undisputed choice for patient traders who rely exclusively on limit orders, grid strategies, or any approach that provides rather than takes liquidity.
-See the full breakdown across all exchanges in our fee comparison guide.
+MEXC's 0% maker fee is key for limit order traders.
+Every limit order is free, no matter the size.
+A trader placing $3 million monthly in limit orders pays $0 on MEXC versus $600 on Bybit (0.02% maker).
+MEXC is the top choice for patient traders who use limit orders, grid strategies, or any approach that provides liquidity.
+See the full breakdown in our fee comparison guide.

 Leverage & margin

-MEXC pushes to 200x; Bybit caps at 100x.
-While 200x leverage is extremely risky and suitable only for very experienced traders with strict risk management, the availability gives MEXC traders more flexibility for micro-position scalping and speculative strategies with tight stops.
-At 200x, a $500 margin deposit controls $100,000 in notional value on MEXC versus $50,000 on Bybit.
-For traders who specifically want to use leverage above 100x, MEXC is one of the very few major exchanges that accommodates this.
+MEXC goes to 200x; Bybit caps at 100x.
+200x is extremely risky and only suits experienced traders with tight risk controls.
+But it gives more room for micro-position scalping.
+At 200x, a $500 deposit controls $100,000 notional on MEXC versus $50,000 on Bybit.
+If you need leverage above 100x, MEXC is one of the few major exchanges that offer it.
 Both platforms support cross-margin and isolated-margin modes.

 Market coverage & liquidity

 MEXC has more pairs: 600+ versus Bybit's 400+.
-MEXC is consistently the fastest major exchange to list new tokens, often adding perpetual futures within hours of a token gaining social momentum on Twitter or Telegram.
-Bybit is also fast at listings but typically 12-48 hours behind MEXC for the most viral launches.
-For traders who specialize in catching early momentum on new token launches — buying the perpetual within the first hour of viral attention — MEXC provides the widest selection and fastest access.
+MEXC is the fastest major exchange at listing new tokens.
+It often adds perpetual futures within hours of a token going viral on Twitter or Telegram.
+Bybit is also fast, but typically 12-48 hours behind MEXC for the hottest launches.
+For early momentum traders, MEXC has the widest selection and fastest access.

-An important nuance: MEXC's fee advantage is so large that it compensates for slippage on small to medium orders.
-On a $50,000 taker trade, MEXC saves $17.50 in fees versus Bybit ($10 vs $27.50), while the slippage difference at that size is negligible.
-The breakeven point where Bybit's better execution offsets MEXC's lower fees is approximately $150,000-$250,000 per order on major pairs — below that threshold, MEXC is cheaper despite thinner books.
-Above it, total execution cost (fees + slippage) begins to favor Bybit.
+MEXC's fee edge compensates for slippage on small and mid-size orders.
+On a $50,000 taker trade, MEXC saves $17.50 in fees versus Bybit ($10 vs $27.50).
+The slippage difference at that size is negligible.
+The breakeven is roughly $150,000-$250,000 per order on major pairs.
+Below that, MEXC is cheaper despite thinner books.
+Above it, Bybit's better execution can offset the fee gap.

 Platform features & products

-Copy trading is a big Bybit advantage.
-Bybit's copy trading platform is one of the most developed in the industry, with thousands of verified master traders, detailed performance analytics (ROI, drawdown, win rate, Sharpe-like metrics), and flexible copying options including fixed-ratio and custom allocation modes.
-MEXC offers a basic copy trading feature but it is far less developed, with fewer traders, limited filtering, and shorter track records.
-For traders who value social/copy trading alongside their own trading activity, Bybit is the clear choice.
+Copy trading is a clear Bybit edge.
+Bybit has thousands of verified master traders, detailed analytics (ROI, drawdown, win rate), and flexible copy modes including fixed-ratio and custom allocation.
+MEXC offers basic copy trading.
+It has fewer traders, less filtering, and shorter track records.
+If copy trading matters to you, Bybit wins easily.

-Beyond futures, Bybit has more to offer: spot, options, copy trading, a Web3 wallet with DEX integration and cross-chain aggregation, and a launchpad.
+Bybit also has a wider product set: spot, options, a Web3 wallet with DEX integration and cross-chain bridging, and a launchpad.
 MEXC offers spot, futures, and basic earn products.
-It is a narrower product set focused almost entirely on trading.
-Bybit's Web3 wallet allows users to bridge seamlessly between centralized trading and DeFi without leaving the app, a feature MEXC lacks entirely.
+MEXC is focused almost entirely on trading.
+Bybit's Web3 wallet lets users move between the CEX and DeFi without leaving the app — MEXC has no equivalent.

 Security & regulation

-Bybit leads on both security and regulation.
-Bybit is headquartered in Dubai with a VARA license and has built a strong compliance team with expanding regulatory presence.
-MEXC is registered in Seychelles with fewer regulatory credentials and a more offshore-oriented approach.
-Both exchanges maintain protection funds and publish Proof of Reserves — Bybit's protection fund exceeds $300 million.
-For traders who prioritize regulatory clarity and institutional trust, Bybit offers meaningfully more assurance.
-MEXC's regulatory profile is suitable for traders who prioritize cost above all else and are comfortable with lighter regulatory oversight.
+Bybit has stronger regulation.
+It is headquartered in Dubai with a VARA license and a growing compliance team.
+MEXC is registered in Seychelles with fewer credentials and a more offshore approach.
+Both publish Proof of Reserves.
+Bybit's protection fund exceeds $300 million.
+If regulatory clarity matters to you, Bybit offers more assurance.
+MEXC suits traders who put cost first and are comfortable with lighter oversight.

 Mobile, API & trading tools

-Both have competitive mobile apps for futures trading.
-Bybit's mobile experience is more polished, with integrated copy trading, Web3 wallet access, and a cleaner user interface.
-MEXC's mobile app is functional and fast for pure futures trading but less refined.
-API documentation supports programmatic trading on both platforms, with Bybit having a stronger ecosystem of third-party integrations.
-For traders using bots, verify MEXC API compatibility with your specific tools before committing.
+Both have solid mobile apps for futures trading.
+Bybit's is more polished — copy trading, Web3 wallet, and a cleaner interface.
+MEXC's app is fast for pure trading but less refined.
+Bybit has a stronger third-party API ecosystem.
+If you use bots, check MEXC's API compatibility with your tools before committing.

 MEXC's funding rate dashboard

-MEXC's funding rate dashboard is worth highlighting.
-It displays real-time and predicted funding rates across all 600+ perpetual pairs in a single sortable view, making it trivially easy to identify funding arbitrage opportunities.
-Traders can sort by highest/lowest funding rate to find pairs where they get paid to hold positions, or identify extreme funding rate divergences between MEXC and Bybit for cross-exchange arbitrage.
-This tool alone makes MEXC valuable for funding rate strategies even if you use Bybit as your primary platform.
-You can also monitor rates across both exchanges on our funding rates dashboard for a cross-exchange view.
+MEXC's funding rate dashboard is worth noting.
+It shows real-time and predicted rates across all 600+ pairs in one sortable view.
+You can find pairs where you get paid to hold, or spot rate divergences between MEXC and Bybit for cross-exchange arbitrage.
+This alone makes MEXC useful for funding rate strategies even as a secondary platform.
+You can also track rates across both exchanges on our funding rates dashboard.

-The optimal strategy for many traders is a dual-platform approach: use Bybit as your primary platform for copy trading, major pair execution, and portfolio management, while maintaining a MEXC account for 0% maker fee limit orders, early altcoin listings, and funding rate arbitrage.
-Claim the welcome bonus on both ($30,000 + $10,000 potential combined value) and route specific trades to whichever platform offers better economics for that particular trade.
+Many traders use both.
+Bybit works as the primary platform for copy trading and major pair execution.
+MEXC handles 0% maker limit orders, early altcoin listings, and funding rate plays.
+Claim bonuses on both ($30,000 + $10,000 combined) and route each trade to whichever platform offers better economics.

 Which Should You Choose?